72hrs in Valencia

 Valencia is one of the liveliest and largest cities in Spain.
 It is located smack right in the middle of the county's eastern coastline almost in line with the Balearic Islands.
 The beaches are stunningly beautiful, the buzzing lifestyle of the locals is inspiring, and the splendid nightlife is full of the most fun parties.
 Together with an ample cultural offer, the city has so much to cater for the visitors.

-Additionally, the spectacular City of Arts and Sciences is a boasting extravagant-architecture phenomenon, newly built over the past few years with a sheer wealth of museums, galleries, and shows for people of all ages to enjoy.
+The spectacular City of Arts and Sciences is a boasting extravagant-architecture phenomenon, newly built over the past few years with a sheer wealth of museums, galleries, and shows for people of all ages to enjoy.
 The premises comprises of the Palace of Arts (Opera), Prince Felipe Science Museum, the Hemisféric (IMAX), a shaded terraced garden (Umbracle), the famous aquarium of Valencia (Oceanográfic) and the Ágora.

 Come dinner time, we recommend trying Ma Khin Café in the Mercado de Colón just opposite the comfort food famed Habitual by Ricard Camarena.
 Ma Khin Café is a contemporary and chic space that offers a rich menu, it is the result of the fusion of the essences between Mediterranean and Asian cuisine.
 Behind a modernist façade in the heart of the popular Cabanyal-Canyameral district of Valencia, lies Casa Montaña, a classic among the locals in the city.
 The tavern dates back to 1836, making it a tradition to go on Sundays for appetisers.
 For dinner, we would recommend Al Tun Tún for its gastro-life concept with cheer music, fine wine, and great Mediterranean dishes.
 For vegetarian dishes, we tried Malmö by Borja García: a veggie restaurant with a Nordic character in Ruzafa.
 In the Grupo Copenhagen, there is also Restaurante Copenhagen, Restaurante Oslo, and the newly opened Helsinki Bar; a permanent pop-up foodie, otherwise known as The Food Gallery situated in the shopping resort Bonaire.